iamkaikai/SkimGPT-client/README.md

 ## Architecture

-TODO:  descriptions of code organization and tools and libraries used
-- Frontend webapp
-    - should read/write data from API
-    - should have several views
-    - should have styling!

 - Chrome Extension Architecture
-    - manifest.json
+    - manifest.json enables the code to be run as Chrome extension.
-    - service-worker.js
-    - scripts
-    - popup
-    - options
-    - icons

 - APIs used
     - OpenAI API
-    - Google's Storage API

-- API server backend
-    - should persist data to a database
-    - should have multiple datatypes stored

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc
 - npm install
 - npm run dev

 ## Deployment

 - go to Chrome Extensions page(chrome://extensions/)
 - In developer mode, click "load unpacked"
-- select the dist file, which has manifest.json file
+- select the extension folder, within the project file.
+The extension folder should be  which has manifest.json file

 ## Authors